Remote SSH Access

 Where CNETID will be your CNetID, and N will be a number between 1 and 7.

 If you see the above, you’ve connected successfully to a UChicago CS Linux server!
-If you came to this page from the Linux Basics tutorial, you should continue working on the tutorial through the SSH connection you just opened.
+If you came to this page from the Linux Basics Tutorial - Introduction to Linux, you should continue working on the tutorial through the SSH connection you just opened.

 When you are finished using your SSH connection, close it by typing Ctrl-D or exit at the Linux prompt.